dnstwister/dnstwister/README.md

 supports this functionality is not available in this repository as it forms the core of the [dnstwister.report](https://dnstwister.report) service.

-The basic ability to generate a report on a domain via the web interface will always remain available in this repository.
+The basic ability to generate a web-based report on a domain via the web interface will always remain available in this repository.

 ## Developing dnstwister